aiven/aiven-docs/docs/products/opensearch/howto/integrate-with-grafana.md

 You can monitor and set up alerts for the data in your Aiven for OpenSearch® service with Grafana®.
-This feature is especially powerful if you\'re sending your Aiven service logs to an OpenSearch instance using [log integration](opensearch-log-integration).
+This feature is especially powerful if you're sending your Aiven service logs to an OpenSearch instance using [log integration](opensearch-log-integration).

 ## Prerequisites

-You will need:

 1. Aiven for OpenSearch service.
 2. Aiven for Grafana service, see how to